Username or Email Address

 Catherine Burnet, Scottish Regional Chair, KPMG

 KPMG specified an “open and collaborative space that is fun, quirky and reflects the locality”.
 A task achieved through interesting influxes of imaginative design.
 This is abundantly clear in the artistic wood panelling as seen in the reception.
-Intricate patterns have been cut out of timber panels and positioned on the walls around the room.
+Intricate patterns are cut out of timber panels and positioned on the walls around the room.
 The design here works in harmony with our partitions in creating an open, quirky space.

 We are proud to have contributed to this BREEAM: Excellent rated fit-out.
 An achievement that puts this project in the top 10% of fit-outs rated by BREEAM in regards to sustainable and environmental considerations.